Baby Bottles: A Guide to Your Choices

 Which kind should you choose?
-Ask for advice from friends, family, or your baby’s pediatrician, or try some to see which you and your baby like best.
+Ask for advice from friends, family, or your baby’s pediatrician.
+Sometimes, the best way is to experiment yourself, try a few and see which you suits and your baby the best.

-Once you decide what kind, plan on buying at least a dozen baby bottles.
-Even if you’ll be breast-feeding, you’ll want baby bottles for pumped breast milk storage.
+Once you decide on a specific bottle, plan on buying at least a dozen of them.
+Even if you’ll be breast-feeding, you may want some extra baby bottles for pumped breast milk storage.

 Nipple Confusion: Which Kind to Buy?